380 West Second St.

 Dayton, OH 45422

-Judge Helen Wallace is the first woman elected to serve as a Montgomery County Juvenile Court Judge.
-Judge Wallace is committed to keeping our community safe and protecting children and families.
-She strongly believes all people deserve an equal and fair start in life.
-Prior to being elected, Judge Wallace worked as a prosecutor, defense attorney, guardian ad litem, family law and civil litigation attorney for nearly twenty (20) years.
+Prior to being elected as Montgomery County’s first female Juvenile Court Judge, Judge Wallace worked as a prosecutor, defense attorney, guardian ad litem, family law and civil litigation attorney for nearly twenty (20) years.
 Judge Wallace earned her law degree from George Washington University Law School after obtaining a bachelor’s degree in International Affairs from the University of Cincinnati and attending Walnut Hills High School in Cincinnati, Ohio.
 While obtaining her education, Judge Wallace interned for the United States Department of Justice, the Ohio Attorney General’s Office, the Cincinnati Public Defender’s Office and United States Senator John Glenn’s Office.
-Judge Wallace is a proud mother to two teenagers and a wife to her husband of over 20 years.

-Judge Wallace believes all people learn differently.
-She secured the H.E.L.
-P. (Helping Everyone Learn Program) grant from the Ohio Supreme Court to take a unique, innovative approach to better understand the needs of a child.
+Judge Wallace secured the H.E.L.
+P. (Helping Everyone Learn Program) grant from the Ohio Supreme Court in 2019 to take a unique, innovative approach to better understand the needs of a child.
 The grant funds neuropsychological evaluations on youth before the Court.
 These evaluations give great insights on behavioral issues and overall brain development.
 Once issues are identified, the Court works to implement interventions to remediate and teach youth through cognitive behavior instruction and education that is tailored to their needs.
 Judge Wallace believes this approach will increase success in teaching children and reduce recidivism.

 Judge Wallace oversees young adults transitioning from Children Service’s custody to independence.
 Judge Wallace works with the State of Ohio’s Bridges Program and Children Service’s to ensure that transition plans have been executed for each young adult and that the young adult understands and knows about all the resources available to them.